Using Failover Manager with virtual IP addresses v4

 efm_address script to assign or release a virtual IP address.

-Virtual IP addresses are not supported by many cloud providers.
-In those environments, another mechanism should be used (such as an Elastic IP Address on AWS), which can be changed when needed by a fencing or post-promotion script.
+Virtual IP addresses aren't supported by many cloud providers.
+In those environments, use another mechanism, such as an elastic IP address on AWS, that can be changed when needed by a fencing or post-promotion script.